 D’oh!
 Adorbs.
 Chillax.
 And the classic, bootylicious.
-All are words that can be found in an English dictionary, but here we are in 2021 and “orbisculate” still hasn’t gotten in.
-We realize you’ve probably never heard of that last one, as it wasn’t popularized by such cultural megastars as Beyoncé or Homer Simpson.
+All are words that can be found in an English dictionary, but here we are in 2022 and “orbisculate” still hasn’t gotten in.
+We realize you’ve probably never heard of that last one, as it wasn’t popularized by such cultural megastars as Beyoncé and Homer Simpson.
 In fact, the guy who thought of it was our dad, Neil Krieger, but we think it deserves to be in the dictionary just the same.

-Our father invented orbisculate in college to describe when a citrus fruit squirts in your eye, then proceeded to use it so often when we were growing up that we were shocked to discover it wasn’t in the dictionary (also, kind of annoyed, since we found out when we lost a $5 bet to one of our friends).
+Our father invented orbisculate in college to describe when a citrus fruit squirts in your eye, then proceeded to use it so often when we were growing up that we were shocked to discover it wasn’t in the dictionary (also kind of annoyed, since we found out when we lost a $5 bet to one of our friends).

-This spring, our dad died from Covid-19.
+In April 2020, our dad died from Covid-19.
 The pain hasn’t left us, but neither have the lessons he taught us: to find a way to laugh even in dark times; to follow your own path; and, when you don’t like the solutions in front of you, to make up your own.

 Please help us spread the word!